 Nouns

-Every sentence has a noun.
-Learn what nouns are, how to spot them, and why they are the building blocks of every idea you speak or write.
+Nouns are the naming words — people, places, things, ideas.
+Every sentence has one.
+Learn what nouns are, how to spot them, and why they're the building blocks of English.

 Simple explanation